Signs of Acid reflux on Teeth

 TOOTH EROSION AND TOOTH PITTING

 Acid reflux can cause dental problems such as tooth pitting.
 When stomach acid flows back up into the esophagus and throat, it can also make its way into the mouth, where it can erode tooth enamel.
 This erosion of the surface of the teeth can lead to pitted or worn-down areas on the teeth, which are susceptible to cavities and decay.
 Over time, chronic acid reflux can cause severe tooth damage and even tooth loss in some cases.
-Therefore, it is important to seek medical attention from a healthcare professional if you experience persistent acid reflux symptoms to prevent dental complications such as tooth pitting.
-Additionally, maintaining good oral hygiene habits such as brushing twice daily with fluoride toothpaste and flossing daily can help protect your teeth from further damage caused by acid reflux.

 SENSITIVITY

 Many patients who have acid reflux also experience sensitivity in their teeth.
 This occurs when small cracks appear in the enamel due to erosion caused by repeated exposure to acidic stomach juices.
-When exposed nerves inside your tooth are exposed due to this crack it resultantly causes discomfort.
+When exposed nerves inside your tooth are exposed due to this crack, it resultantly causes discomfort.

 DISCOLORATION